HOMS-OSS/ruperf/CONTRIBUTING.md

 Before sending a Pull Request
 ---

+1. Make sure all sourced files must be well documented. brief descriptions include:
+- description at the top of file
+- Data structures and methods

-1. Configure git hooks for formating and other pre-commit checks using clippy and `cargo format`.
+2. Configure git hooks for formating and other pre-commit checks using clippy and `cargo format`.

 in the root directory, after pulling from upstream do
 ```